Krovvy14/Graph/README.md

 e.g. python main.py -r /path/to/pcap/files

 Write mode: The project will start a tshark process and begin collecting network traffic.
-All pcap file will be written to a /tmp/pcap directory that is created if it does not already exist.
-These pcap files are than automatically converted to a csv and ingested in the same fashion as the read mode above.
+All pcap file will be written to a pcap directory within the directory the program is started from.
+If a /pcap directory does not already exist one will be created.
+These pcap files are than automatically converted to a csv(in reality it is a '|' separated list) and ingested in the same fashion as the read mode above.

 e.g. python main.py -w